 In the wild, hippos spend up to 16 hours a day in the water, so having access to the pool four days a week provides Devi a chance to kick up her heels and play like any youngster.
 It also gives her the opportunity to thrive by building muscles and learning important maneuvers from mom that she would need in the wild, to protect her from predators.

 Devi and her mom share the exhibit with Devi’s father, Otis.
 Mother and daughter can be seen on exhibit Tuesdays, Thursdays, Saturdays and Sundays.

 The hippopotamus is listed as “vulnerable” by the International Union for Conservation of Nature (IUCN).
 The primary threats to hippos are illegal and unregulated hunting for meat and the ivory found in their canine teeth, and habitat loss.
 Hippos can still be found in a number of countries in sub-Saharan Africa.

 Bringing species back from the brink of extinction is the goal of San Diego Zoo Global.
-As a leader in conservation, the work of San Diego Zoo Global includes on-site wildlife conservation efforts (representing both plants and animals) at the San Diego Zoo, the San Diego Zoo Safari Park, and San Diego Zoo Institute for Conservation Research, as well as international field programs on six continents.
-The work of these entities is made accessible to children through the San Diego Zoo Kids network reaching out through the Internet and in children’s hospitals nationwide.
+As a leader in conservation, the work of San Diego Zoo Global includes on-site wildlife conservation efforts (representing both plants and animals) at the San Diego Zoo, San Diego Zoo Safari Park, and San Diego Zoo Institute for Conservation Research, as well as international field programs on six continents.
+The work of these entities is made accessible to children through the San Diego Zoo Kids network, reaching out through the Internet and in children’s hospitals nationwide.
 The work of San Diego Zoo Global is made possible by the San Diego Zoo Global Wildlife Conservancy and is supported in part by the Foundation of San Diego Zoo Global.